factorial-io/fabalicious/README.md

     pip install fabric
     pip install pyyaml

-On systems with a non-bash environment like lshell try adding the "--no-pty" parameter to all fabric commands to remove Fabric’s allocation of a pseudo-tty.
+On systems with a non-bash environment like lshell try the following settings in your fabfile.yaml

+    useShell: false
+    usePty: false

 ##fabfile.yaml